About the play

 As his online profile and persona become significant to buyers and sellers, thereby reducing any chances of his return, his father gives up looking for him and a new client falls in love with him.

-Based around the ethical and moral questions that trafficking and technology pose today, #supernova is a play in Bhojpuri and Hindi that examines how we live in a world where everything is available at one’s fingertips.
+Based on the ethical and moral questions that trafficking and technology pose today, #supernova is a play in Bhojpuri and Hindi that examines how we live in a world where everything is available at one’s fingertips.
 Literally everything.

 Written by Rahul Rai